© Crown copyright 2021

 2.2 West Bank

 While the Ramallah-based PA remains the sole legitimate authority for Gaza in the eyes of the international community, Hamas took full control of the Gaza Strip illegally in June 2007 and has been operating as the de facto authority, establishing its own security force in Gaza.
 Hamas has been designated by the EU as a terrorist organisation under Common Position 931.
 Those contemplating any economic or financial involvement in Gaza should seek appropriate legal advice.
 Although Israel withdrew its citizens from settlements, Israel retains control of the land borders, movement and access to Israel (and via Israel to the rest of the OPTs), airspace, and the maritime border.
-Thus Israel remains the Occupying Power in Gaza, as in the rest of the OPTs.
+Thus, Israel remains the Occupying Power in Gaza, as in the rest of the OPTs.
 The extensive restrictions on imports into and exports from Gaza (including transfers between the West Bank and Gaza) have had a major detrimental effect on Gaza’s economy and make investment in Gaza particularly difficult.
-Israel and Hamas have engaged in periodic conflict, most recently in summer 2014 during Israel’s Operation Protective Edge, characterised by rocket fire into Israel and a major ground incursion into Gaza, causing significant loss of life and destruction.
+Israel and Hamas have engaged in periodic conflict, characterized by rockets fire into Israel, as well as Israeli airstrikes into Gaza, causing loss of life and destruction.